openp2pdesign/platform_analysis/README.md

-# repoSNA
+# platform_analysis
-Python library for Social Network Analysis of Git, Hg, SVN, GitHub, BitBucket repositories
+A Python library for Social Network Analysis of online collaboration platforms and tools like Twitter, YouTube and Git, Hg, SVN, GitHub, GitLab, BitBucket repositories